basho/riak_ql/doc/the_query_pipeline.md

 Using this knowledge we can trivially rewrite an SQL statement as a series of nested SQL statements - with the nesting being implemented as a logical pipeline.

 Let us see this happening for a simple SQL statement:

 ```sql
 SELECT, height, weight FROM mytable WHERE height > 10;
 ```

 This can be rewritten into queries - the results of the right hand of which is operated on by the left hand query's `FROM` clause to ingest it:

+**NOTE:** we have unrolled the query left-to-right, but this pipeline then executes right-to-left.

 ```
 + FROM     <---------------------+ + FROM     mytable
 |                                  |